impresso/CLEF-HIPE-2020/README.md

 #### Formats

-More information on training and system response formats to come end of october.

 #### Tagset, Annotation campaign & inter-annotator agreements

-More information to come during winter 2019-20.

 ### Evaluation metrics & scorers

 - Scorers will be published at the same time of training data.
-- Named Entity Recognition and Classification (Task 1) will be evaluated in terms of macro and Precision, Recall, F-measure, and Slot Error Rate.
+- Named Entity Recognition and Classification (Task 1) will be evaluated in terms of macro and micro Precision, Recall and F-measure, and Slot Error Rate.
 Two evaluation scenarios will be considered: strict (exact boundary matching) and relaxed (fuzzy boundary matching).
 - Entity linking and mention clustering (Task 2) will be evaluated in terms of Precision, Recall, F-measure and Linked-based Entity Aware metric.